Azure/azure-sdk-tools/tools/stress-cluster/chaos/README.md

 ### Helm Chart Dependencies

 The `<chart root>/chart/Chart.yaml` file should look something like below.
-It must include the `stress-test-addons` dependency:
+It must include the `stress-test-addons` dependency and the included annotations:

 ```
 apiVersion: v2